IslaFranco/Project-3-backend/README.md

 ## Blooming Stones
  - An application for anyone interested in learning about crystals/gem stones.
-Users will be able to view different types of stones with a description of what it does and a picture.
+Users will be able to view different types of stones with a description of what it can help, a picture, and what color.
 Users can add additional stones that they are interested in or are using, or deleting ones as well.
 This app is for users who are curious about how they may affect your day to day life for the better and to improve anything that is going on in your life.
 You may also read blogs about what certain stones are helpful for, and which stones help your 7 main chakra centers.

 ## User Stories
 - As a user, I want to be able to see different type of gem stones, the way they look, and its description so that I can be well informed.